odoo/documentation/content/developer/reference/frontend/framework_overview.rst

 - provide some additional tools to help developer debug the Odoo interface.

 The `debug` mode is described by a string.
 An empty string means that the `debug` mode is not active.
 Otherwise, it is active.
-If the string contains `assets` or `tests`, then the corresponding specific sub modes are activated (see below).
+If the string contains `assets`, `disable-t-cache` or `tests`, then the corresponding specific sub modes are activated (see below).
 Both modes can be active at the same time, for example with the string `assets,tests`.

 The `debug` mode current value can be read in the :ref:`environment<frontend/framework/environment>`:
 `env.debug`.